Causal Explanations for Image Classifiers: Background on Actual Causality

 A standard use of causal models is to define \emph{actual causation}: that is, what it means for some particular event that occurred to cause another particular event.
-There have been a number of definitions of actual causation given for acyclic models (e.g., \cite{beckers21c,GW07,Hall07,HP01b,Hal19,hitchcock:99,Hitchcock07,Weslake11,Woodward03}).
-In this paper, we focus on what has become known as the \emph{modified} Halpern--Pearl definition and some related definitions introduced by~\cite{Hal19}.
-We briefly review the relevant definitions below.
-The events that can be causes are arbitrary conjunctions of primitive events (formulas of the form $X=x$); the events that can be caused are primitive events, denoting the output of the model.
+There have been a number of definitions of actual causation given for acyclic models (\eg~\citep{beckers21c,GW07,Hall07,HP01b,Hal19,hitchcock:99,Hitchcock07,Weslake11,Woodward03}).
+In this paper, we are focusing on \emph{explainability}, which is traditionally defined using some form of actual causation.
+As we argue in the next section, in our setting, the causal models have a simple structure, and hence all the relevant definitions are simplified.